dvdvideo1234/TrackAssemblyTool/readme.md

   * Ability to extend a track piece spawn with [additional entities](https://www.youtube.com/watch?v=jKGBUNDMN6A)
   * Includes integrated wiremod extension

-#### Hey, I cannot align my track curves properly.
-Can you help ?
-Yep sure.
-In the right panel, there is a drop-down menu which has a bunch of tool modes listed.
-Go ahead and select the `Active point intersection`.
-After you change the mode, an intersection relation entity is needed to complete the process.
-Hitting `SPEED + RELOAD` ( Default: Shift + R ) just like the anchor, will select the relation active point of the entity in question, which is closest to the player hit position.
-Now trace a track piece and the ghost of the curve will be drawn.
-You can clamp the spawn position in a box using the primary position flag `applinfst ( Apply linear first )` or switch the origin angle with the ray direction angle by using primary angle flag `appangfst ( Apply angular first )` In this working mode the angular and linear offsets adjust the piece offsets relative to the ray intersection position where the trace and relation rays meet.
-Press `ATTACK1` ( Def: Left click ) if you are happy with where the ghost is located and where the spawn piece will go at.

 #### Where can I find the tool in-game ?
 You can find the tool in the `Constriction` section of Garry's mod [spawn menu](https://wiki.garrysmod.com/page/Opening_The_Spawnmenu) under the name of `Track assembly`.